DarkDNA/ac-get/content/download.md

-Title: ac-get » Downloads
+---
+title: Download
+---

-You have two download options, listed below:
+You have two download options to download ac-get, listed below:

 # wget-alike #